EpiData-dk/analysis/help/commands.md

 Estimates are saved as result variables.
 Use  `list results` for details

 ### methodology
-- confidence intervals calculated using the method in Statistics with Confidence, referenced elsewhere.
+Confidence intervals are calculated using the method in <b>Statistics with Confidence</b>, referenced elsewhere.

 See [labeling](#labeling) for options on changing between labels/values